 7. Add salt and ground pepper to taste (probably none will be needed) and serve with no delay.
 A light green salad is a fit accompaniment.
 There is no need for grated cheese!

 I hope you enjoy this deceptively simple recipe.
-If so, you should consider joining us sometime on Exploring Rome!
+If so, you should consider joining us sometime on our Rome tour!